-The American Express® Gold Card stands out among the premium cards on the market.
-It offers great rewards across useful categories and even features some unique benefits, like a $120 dining credit ($10 monthly).
-The one area where the card could be more competitive with peers is in its current welcome bonus offer.
-Below, we'll discuss what makes the American Express® Gold Card a great card to apply for and highlight other alternatives to consider.
+The American Express® Gold Card is a standout among premium travel cards.
+It offers great rewards across useful categories, like U.S. supermarkets and restaurants.
+It even features some unique benefits, like a dining credit of up to $120 each year (up to $10 monthly, enrollment required).
+However, one area where the card could be more competitive with peers is in its current welcome offer, especially given the card's $250 annual fee.

 American Express® Gold Card